Rurouni Kenshin: Reflection

 The OVA series is set both during and after the timeline of the television series and tells of Kenshin and Kaoru's later days, much of which is not derived from the Rurouni Kenshin manga.
 It is mostly told from the point of view of Kamiya Kaoru.
 The story follows Himura Kenshin as he attempts searching for ways to atone for those who died at his hands, while Kaoru waits for Kenshin to return home.
 Kenshin's actions, however, alienate him from his estranged son, Kenji.

 Rurouni Kenshin: Reflection was originally released in North America as Samurai X: Reflection while it was being licensed by ADV Films.
 Rurouni Kenshin: Reflection is currently licensed by Aniplex of America for English-language releases.
 Reflection was released in the United States by ADV Films on DVD in March 2003, while a Director's Cut edition was later released.
 Rurouni Kenshin: Reflection was released on Blu-ray Disc by Aniplex of America in September 2011.

-Rurouni Kenshin: Reflection received mixed reviews upon its release; critics praised the art, animation and music of the series but criticised its story and character development.
+Rurouni Kenshin: Reflection received mixed reviews upon its release; critics praised the art, animation and music of the series but criticized its story and character development.